 ICS has a 1:1 laptop programme in middle and high schools, and all students have a weekly technology class in the school's makerspace and/or design and technology lab.
-Although ICE isn't the most advanced school in terms of equipment, it is actively teaching children how to use technology to be responsible digital citizens, to communicate, to create and to problem-solve.
+Although ICS isn't the most advanced school in terms of equipment, it is actively teaching children how to use technology to be responsible digital citizens, to communicate, to create, and to problem-solve.

 Contributions to the community

 In line with its strong Christian principles, ICS has a strong focus on service learning.
 While there are several service initiatives throughout the academic year, the highlight is the FaithWorks programme for middle school and the high school Week Without Walls programme.